 Click [New Template] to see a list of your available alternate web templates and select the one you want to use for this custom form.

-If you need to make changes to your custom form, go to Forms & Pages > Custom Forms & Surveys, then select Detail next to the survey that you wish to edit.
+If you need to make changes to your custom form, go to Web Content > Custom Forms, then select Detail next to the form that you wish to edit.